bmacmill/hangman_react/README.md

 -using the npm package clsx to render complex/compund class names -making derived state out of existing state for keyboard component, much easier than making 2 more state instances!
+-nested ternary as in the status component, it's ugly but works.
+-helper function using if/else statement so you can return something in status component